PGCE for International Trainees

 1. You must have a university bachelor's degree.
 If your degree was not awarded by a UK university, you will need a statement of comparability from UK ENIC.
 Please refer to our guidance here.

-2. You must be employed as a teacher in an international school abroad that teaches English National Curriculum subjects or the International Baccalaureate (IB) and be in sole charge of a full-size class for a minimum of 10 hours a week.
+2. You must be employed as a teacher in a school abroad that teaches English National Curriculum subjects or the International Baccalaureate (IB) and be in charge of a full-size class for a minimum of 10 hours a week.

 3. You will need to have IELTS 6.5 (with 6.0 or above in each component) or an equivalent English level qualification as per the University's English Language Requirements.